SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 ### This API is updating properties in the user profile service, but how would I create those properties in the tenant?

-There’s no remote API to create custom user profile properties programmatically, so this is manual operation which needs to be completed once per given tenant.
-You can refer to [this article](https://support.office.com/en-us/article/Add-and-edit-user-profile-properties-85091402-737F-4BB9-99A7-BC5F194502A8) for instructions on how to create these custom properties.
+There’s no remote API to create custom user profile properties programmatically, so this is a manual operation that needs to be completed once per given tenant.
+For instructions about how to create these custom properties, see [Add and edit user profile properties in SharePoint Online](https://support.office.com/en-us/article/add-and-edit-user-profile-properties-in-sharepoint-online-85091402-737f-4bb9-99a7-bc5f194502a8?ui=en-US&rs=en-US&ad=US).

 ### Is this capability available in on-premises SharePoint?